 Lydia Dolch, Founder and Empowerment Coach

 Lydia also hosts Individual Empowerment Classes for students and caregivers to help them prioritize and navigate school and community services and access public funding sources.
-She shares strategies for successful communication in the home, school, and public that, without the right tools, can show up as anger, overwhelm and aggression.
-Lydia is a mother of four, an artist, and an educator specializing in meeting people where they are and supporting them in moving toward the life they want to live.
+She shares strategies for successful communication in the home, school, and public that, without the right tools, can show up as anger, overwhelm, and aggression.
+Lydia is a mother of four, an artist, and an educator specializing in meeting people where they are and helping them get where they want to be.

 Qualifications and Experience